-Distance Education: Supporting SPED and ESL Supporting Students Students Speech and Language Students will be serviced online.
-How will the school ensure continuity of services, including access to necessary technology and resources, special education and EL services, and nutrition services, for students participating in distance education? in Need Push-in time and pull-out time will be met by a Google Meet sign-up sheet with SPED staff.
+Distance Education: Supporting Students How will the school ensure continuity of SPED and ESL Speech and Language Students will be serviced online.
+Push-in time and pull-out time will be met by a Google Meet sign-up sheet with SPED staff.
 Group meetings will be recorded for students who cannot attend at that time.
 In addition, students can sign up for one-on-one time.
-Time will be focused on meeting IEP goals.
-Technology Needed technology to meet IEP goals will be provided to students as needed.
+Time will be focused on meeting IEP goals. services, including access to necessary technology and resources, special education and EL services, and nutrition services, for students participating in distance education?
+Supporting Students in Need Technology Needed technology to meet IEP goals will be provided to students as needed.
 Chromebook and hotspots are available as needed.
 Food Services EIAA will work with families and community resources to help fill any gaps or needs within nutrition and food services.